Was Kash Patel Confirmed to Be the Next FBI Director? Update

 Was Kash Patel Confirmed?

-No, Patel has not been confirmed yet at the time of publication.
-However, the Senate Judiciary Committee advanced his nomination in a 12-10 vote on February 13, 2025.
-The vote will reportedly allow Patel’s formal confirmation to take place within a week.
+Patel was confirmed on February 20, 2025, according to NBC News.
+The Senate Judiciary Committee advanced his nomination in a 12-10 vote on February 13, 2025.

 During Patel’s January confirmation hearing, Senator Chuck Grassley thanked Patel for his remarks and concluded the hearing by telling him, “If confirmed, you’ll be in charge of one of the world’s best law enforcement agencies at a time when it desperately needs strong changes.”